eyalgut/TLR_anomaly_detection/TDA_dataset/README.txt

 ARISING FROM, OUT OF OR IN CONNECTION WITH THE DATA SET OR THE USE OR OTHER DEALINGS IN THE DATA SET.

-The TDA dataset is released in the file TDADateSet.mat It is a Matlab file, which can be loaded into matlab using 'load'.
+The TDA dataset is released in the file TDADateSet.mat (matlab).
+It is a Matlab file, which can be loaded into matlab using 'load'.

 The file includes the following Matlab variables: